Methods of Payment

 If you have any questions, email the Financial Aid Office.

 Your First Bill

-For students who enroll for the first time for the fall semester, the first school bill will arrive in July.
+The first school bill for the fall semester will be available for viewing around July 16.
 You’ll receive an email that your statement is available on StudentCentral (login required).
 It will list the first semester charges for tuition, room & board (if applicable) and your program fee.

 The great thing about getting your bill this early is that you can check whether your financial aid has been factored in—and still do something about it if it isn’t.